Yovvel/TwinCAT/README.md

 I had a difficult time figuring out how to use TwinCAT motion the first time.
 I'll try to save you some trouble by writing a short(?) walkthrough.
 Please let me know if something is unclear or incorrect, I'm also relatively new to this software but I'm always willing to learn from and fix my mistakes.

-## The Setup
+## The Setup - Tc2_MC2

 To control an axis from within a POU (Program Organizational Unit), we need to declare instances of the function blocks we'd like to use in the variable editor.
-The basic function blocks that we will need are `AXIS_REF`, `MC_Power`, `MC_Stop`, `MC_Reset`, and one of the various `MC_<*Motion*>` blocks.
+The basic function blocks that we will need are `AXIS_REF`, `MC_Power`, `MC_Stop`, `MC_Reset`, and one of the various `MC_<Motion>` blocks.

-The first step to use any of the motion control tools in a PLC program is to import the `Tc2_MC2 module`.
-Importing the `Tc2_MC2` module will give us access to all of the function blocks mentioned above and then some.
+The first step to use any of the motion control tools in a PLC program is to import the `Tc2_MC2` library.
+Importing the `Tc2_MC2` library will give us access to all of the function blocks mentioned above and then some.

-To import the `Tc2_MC2 module`, go into the `Solution Explorer` and scroll down to the `PLC` section.
+To import the `Tc2_MC2 library`, go into the `Solution Explorer` and scroll down to the `PLC` section.
 Expand the `PLC` section and look for the `References` tab.
 Right click the `References` tab and select `Add library...`, then type "MC2" into the search box.
-Find the `Tc2_MC2` module, select it and hit `OK`.
+Find the `Tc2_MC2` library, select it and hit `OK`.
 Now that we've taken care of the dependencies, we can move on to the program itself.

 ## Making A New Project